Health Care Payments Data (HPD)

 Health Care Payments Data Program#

-On March 9, OSHPD submitted the report to the Legislature with recommendations that:
+On March 9, 2020, OSHPD submitted a report to the California Legislature with recommendations that:

 - Ensure the database receives appropriate data from identified data submitters.